vivapets/vivapets-laravel-test/INSTRUCTIONS.md

 ## Know issues

-- Animals breeds should belong to an animal type.
+- Animals breeds should belong to an animal type
-- TODO: Implement Vuex store states.
+- TODO: Refactor menu state to use vuex/states
 - TODO: Implement front-end validation
 - TODO: Menu must be dynamic with a service
+- TODO: Implement pagination in the frontend
 - TODO: Unit tests

 ### Installation